 Martha McFarland McGee Bell Monument, Guilford Courthouse

 This monument consists of a large rectangular granite block atop a granite base.
-There is a plaque in the center with an inscription.
-The granite monument was erected in 1928 to honor the defiant Martha Bell.
+There is a bronze plaque in the center with an inscription.
+Although the inscription has a date of 1928 the marker was not dedicated until 1929 to honor the defiant Martha Bell.

 MRS. MARTHA MCFARLAND MCGEE-BELL / 1735-1820 / LOYAL WHIG- ENTHUSIASTIC PATRIOT / REVOLUTIONARY HEROINE / WE ARE INDEBTED TO E.W.
 CARUTHERS / FOR THE EVENTFULSTORY OF HER LIFE / ERECTED BY / ALEXANDER MARTIN CHAPTER, D.A.R / HIGH POINT, N.C. / 1928